Former Miami Co. recorder challenging incumbent commissioner in primary

 Auditor Mary Brown and Treasurer Annette Phillippo have also filed this week to seek reelection.

+On the Miami County Council, Republican David Sailors has filed seeking reelection for an at-large seat.

-Wayne Bunker, who was defeated last year in a primary run for Peru mayor, has also filed as a Republican to run for an at-large seat on the Miami County Council.
+Wayne Bunker, who was defeated last year in a primary run for Peru mayor, and Democrat Charles Wagoner, who currently serves on the Peru school board, have also filed to run for an at-large seat.

 At the state level, Rep. Ethan Manning, R-Denver, is seeking re-election.
 He was first elected in 2018 to represent District 23, which includes portions of Miami, Cass, and Fulton Counties.
 Prior to that, he was President of the Miami County Council.